giantjs/giant-developer-guide/src/introduction.md

 Introduction
 ============

-Giant is a full-featured framework for building complex, modern, snappy [single-page applications](https://en.wikipedia.org/wiki/Single-page_application) (SPAs).
-Giant targets large, enterprise-grade projects, ensuring maintainable, steady growth towards and beyond hundreds of thousands of lines of code.
+Giant is a full-featured, modular framework for building complex, modern Single-Page Applications.
+It targets multi-platform, enterprise-grade projects, stimulating unlimited, steady growth.

-Giant's modular structure allows for a great deal of flexibility, as any of its modules may be replaced with a functionally equivalent (set of) libraries.
+The purpose of Giant is to give developers a *single, coherent system* with recurring practices and patterns, serving as a solid foundation to a *wide variety* of applications.
+At the same time, Giant's modular structure allows for a great deal of flexibility, as any of its modules may be replaced with a functionally equivalent (set of) libraries.
 Or, individual modules of Giant may be used to fill the gaps in other frameworks.
-The purpose of Giant however, is to give developers a *single tool* with familiar practices and patterns recurring across modules, serving as a solid foundation to a *wide variety* of applications.

 Parts of Giant have been used in various projects since 2010.
 It's been revised, improved, and for some parts, redesigned multiple times, based on experience building actual, ambitious, large-scale applications.
 It's a framework which, despite being 'new', is past its maturation phase.